Planet of the Apes (1968 film): Plot

-Astronauts Taylor, Landon, and Dodge awaken from deep hibernation after a near-light-speed space voyage.
-Their spacecraft crashes into a lake on an unknown planet; Taylor's estimate places them in Orion's Bellatrix System, 300 light-years from their home solar system.
-Before they abandon their sinking vessel, Taylor, the mission commander, reads the ship's chronometer as November 25, 3978 – 2,006 years after their departure in 1972.
+Astronauts Taylor, Landon, and Dodge awaken from deep hibernation after their spacecraft crashes into a lake on an unknown planet following a near-light-speed space voyage.
+Before they abandon their sinking vessel, Taylor, the mission commander, reads the year on the ship's chronometer as 3978 – approximately two millennia after their departure in 1972.
 The three astronauts have been in hibernation pods and have aged slightly less than one year.
 A fourth astronaut, Stewart, is found to be dead, having aged rapidly after her hibernation pod was compromised.

-The men travel through desolate wasteland, coming across eerie scarecrow-like figures and a freshwater lake with lush vegetation.
-While the men are swimming, their clothes are stolen and shredded by primitive, mute humans.
+The men travel through a desolate wasteland before coming across an oasis inhabited by primitive, mute humans.
 Soon after, armed gorillas raid a cornfield where the humans are gathering food.
-Taylor is shot in the throat as the others and he are captured.
-Dodge is killed, and Landon is captured in the chaos.
-Taylor is taken to Ape City.
-Two chimpanzees, animal psychologist Zira and surgeon Galen, save Taylor's life, though his throat injury renders him temporarily mute.
+Taylor is shot in the throat, Dodge is killed, and Landon is captured in the chaos.
+Taylor is taken to Ape City where his life is saved by two chimpanzees, animal psychologist Zira and surgeon Galen, though his throat injury renders him temporarily mute.

 Taylor is placed with a captive woman, whom he later names Nova.
-He observes an advanced society of talking apes with a strict caste system; gorillas are the enforcers and laborers, orangutans oversee government and religion, and intellectual chimpanzees are mostly scientists and doctors.
-The ape society is a theocracy, while the apes consider the primitive humans as vermin to be hunted and either killed outright, enslaved, or used in scientific experiments.
-Taylor convinces Zira and her fiancé, Cornelius, that he is as intelligent as they are by communicating through written messages and by making a paper airplane.
-Dr. Zaius, their orangutan superior, arranges for Taylor to be castrated against Zira's protests.
-Taylor escapes and finds Dodge's stuffed corpse on display in a museum.
-He is soon recaptured and regains his voice, which alarms the apes.
+He observes an advanced theocratic society of talking apes with a strict caste system; gorillas are the enforcers and laborers, orangutans oversee government and religion, and intellectual chimpanzees are mostly scientists and doctors.
+The apes consider the primitive humans as vermin to be hunted and either killed outright, enslaved, or used in scientific experiments.
+Taylor convinces Zira and her fiancé, Cornelius, that he is as intelligent as they are, but Dr. Zaius, their orangutan superior, arranges for Taylor to be castrated against Zira's protests.
+Taylor escapes and finds Dodge's taxidermied corpse on display in a museum.
+He is soon recaptured, but regains his voice and commands one of the apes to take his paws off him.